How to get a credit card with no credit history

 How to apply for a credit card with no credit history

-Here are some steps to follow once you’re ready to apply for your first credit card.
-Keep in mind that you must be at least 18 years old to apply for a credit card.
-If you’re under 21, you’ll have to prove you can independently make payments on the account.
+You must be at least 18 years old to apply for a credit card.
+And if you’re under 21, you’ll have extra steps to prove you can independently make payments on the account.

 1. Gather your information

-When you apply for a credit card, issuers will ask for information that could include your:
+When you apply for a credit card, issuers will ask for information like:

 -